splunk/public-o11y-docs/apm/profiling/using-the-flamegraph.rst

 .. image:: /_images/apm/profiling/profiling-from-apm.png
    :alt: Filtering the flame graph and table in AlwaysOn Profiling.

-Use the flame graph
+Get familiar with the flame graph
 ============================================

 AlwaysOn Profiling is constantly taking snapshots, or stack traces, of your application's code.
 Because reading through thousands of stack traces isn't practical, AlwaysOn Profiling aggregates and summarizes profiling data, providing a convenient way to explore call stacks.

-Stack frames
+Interpret stack frames
 ----------------------------------------------

 Each bar in the flame graph is a stack frame, tied to a function in your code.
 AlwaysOn Profiling extracts the stack frames by aggregating all call stacks during a period of time.
 When several stack traces start with the same frames, the bars representing those frames merge into a single bar.